Take Five: Which way to look first?

 The spending boost, even if temporary, suggests service-sector inflation could remain sticky for longer.
 Some reckon the real winner is Swift: the Eras tour made her a billionaire in October, Time magazine reported.
 And this won't be the last time economists debate "Swiftflation" and "Swiftonomics".

-(Compiled by Dhara Ranasinghe; Graphics by Prinz Magtulis, Pasit Kongkunakornkul, Sumanta Sen and Vineet Sachdev; Editing by Christina Fincher)
+(Compiled by Dhara Ranasinghe; Graphics by Prinz Magtulis, Pasit Kongkunakornkul, Sumanta Sen and Vineet Sachdev; Editing by Christina Fincher and Bernadette Baum)